alecorra/react-ts-app-template/README.md

 Please check the .eslintrc.json and .prettierrc.json files and update the rules with your favourite flavours.

-This template comes with a .env.example file.
-Rename it as .env to use it (no worries, it's already in .gitignore!).

-If you want to know how to use environment variables click here: https://medium.com/@adostes/using-environment-variables-in-a-react-application-ac3b6c307373
+If you want to know how to use environment variables click here: https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env.

 ### Prerequisites